<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2694911697476081&amp;ev=PageView&amp;noscript=1">

 1. Research schools and training programs

-2. Visit schools and complete an assessment flight
+2. Visit schools and complete an introductory flight

 4. Apply for the FAA Student Pilot Certificate